mfinzi/LieConv/README.md

 # LieConv

 LieConv is an equivariant convolutional layer that can be applied on generic coordinate-value data and instantiated with the symmetries of a given Lie Group.
 LieConv was developed with rapid prototyping in mind, we believe that researchers and engineers should be able to experiment with multiple symmetry groups rather than being locked into using a given symmetry by the method.

 To accomplish this, we provide an interface for implementing new equivariances by defining the lifting procedure and the matrix exponential and logarithm maps.
 With these three pieces, a new convolutional layer can be instantiated that reflects the given symmetry.
-Currently implemented are the Trivial, Translation, SO(2), Scaling, RxSO(2), SE(2), and SE(3) groups.
+Currently implemented are the Trivial, T(d), SO(2), Rx, RxSO(2), SE(2), and SE(3) groups.

+The framework is especially effective for Abelian groups, as for these groups the LieConv layer without subsampling is exactly and deterministically equivariant to the transformations.
+The approach also extendds to non-commutative groups, but relies on a sampling procedure that means that the layer is only equivariant in distribution.

 # Installation
 To install as a package, run `pip install git+https://github.com/mfinzi/LieConv#egg=LieConv`.
 Dependencies will be checked and installed from the setup.py file.